 Gross vs Net Profit

 While most companies review their budgets on a regular basis, many of them underestimate the strategic value these meetings can contribute to their company.
 Instead, they simply view these reports as static updates with little value to add.
+We will also compare gross vs net profit.

 On today’s episode you’ll hear: